fusepoolP3/overall-architecture/d51-deliverable.md

 also defines a set of Annotation Types for the annotation of different analysis results:

-1. Language Annotation: used to describe the Language of the analysed text
+1. Language Annotation: used to describe the Language of the analyzed text
 2. Text Annotation: used to describe Named Entities detected in the text.
 Such entities can originate from Named Entity Recognition